bunuelo/funk2/som-2009/lab1/lab1.md

 \label{sec:ifdothen}

 Now we want to extend our action descriptions to also include a description of their effects.
+(This question has been removed from the lab.)

 # Learning Knowledge Representations for Problem Solving
 \begin{quote}
-"Cases where the situation is different... require particular consideration if they are not to plunge all our hard-won distinctions back into confusion." -- Edmund Husserl
+``Cases where the situation is different... require particular consideration if they are not to plunge all our hard-won distinctions back into confusion." -- Edmund Husserl
 \end{quote}

 A **knowledge representation** (KR) is a data encoding denoting something that is believed by an agent.
 Although KRs are used to varying extents in all areas of AI, unfortunately, the area does not have clearly defined goals, and consequently there are many different ways to say the same ideas and some irrelevant distinctions where there should not be.
 Knowledge representations are tightly related to **reasoning** or **inference** techniques (often these are representations themselves), that can be used to derive new knowledge from existing knowledge.
 Knowledge representations are also related to **machine learning**, which deals with learning representations or assigning values to variables.
 This description of learning overlaps with that of inference^[In logics, for example, the distinctions between these types of learning procedures have their own names: *deduction*, using inference rules to produce new assertions, and *induction*, creating new rules that cover and extend the observed examples] and in the problem solvers we would like to build, learning processes will involve background knowledge and themselves be representations that are subject to reasoning and learning.